nimblenitin/Deploying-app-with-Deployment-K8-Gcloud/README.md

 4. Checkout the deployment to see the number of Pods in Deployment
 $ kubectl get deployments

-5. To check out the Load balancer, open the IP address in a browser and click on the buttons to see the request being routed to differet Pods every time by Load balancer.
+5. To check out the Load balancer, open the IP address in a browser and click on the buttons to see the request being routed to different Pods every time by Load balancer.

 ```